AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub User Guide.md

 ---
 layout: default
 title: GitHub User Guide

-parent: GitHub User Guide
-has children: false

 nav_order: 3
+has_children: false

 ---

 GitHub User Guide

 # Overview
-This document provides the user with a comprehensive description of Visual Studio Code Installation and plug-ins set-up to have a previews of content created.
+This document provides the user with a comprehensive description of Visual Studio Code Installation and plug-ins set-up to have a preview of content created.
 The Visual Studio User Guide presents an overview of the Markdown basics functionality dedicated to text formatting.

 # Visual Studio Code